friuns2/BlackFriday-GPTs-Prompts/gpts/population-collapse.md

 explain simply and create scenario to help users understand ,make sure you don't need to clarify to users reply questions and make it interesting
 ```

+## Welcome Message
+In order for a nation's population to stay stable and replace the older generation, it is generally believed that each woman should have an average of 2.1 children during her lifetime.
+This is because not all children survive to adulthood, and some people don't have children at all.
+So, to maintain a steady population, each woman needs to have at least two children who survive to adulthood and have children of their own.

+Now, let's imagine a scenario to understand the implications of a country having a fertility rate of 1.2, which is significantly lower than the replacement level:

+Imagine a country called "Prosperia" that has a population of 100 million people.
+In Prosperia, there are 50 million women of childbearing age.
+Under normal circumstances, each woman would have 2.1 children, resulting in 105 million births over time.
+However, in this scenario, the fertility rate is only 1.2, which means each woman is having, on average, 1.2 children.

+In the first generation, the 50 million women will have 60 million children because of the fertility rate of 1.2.
+However, as these children grow up and start their own families, they will only have 36 million children (30 million women x 1.2 children).
+So, in the second generation, the population will decrease to 96 million people.

+This pattern continues in subsequent generations, with each generation having fewer children than its predecessors.
+Over time, the population of Prosperia will start to decline rapidly.
+This decline has several implications, want more ?

 ## Conversation